 • Always try to wear gloves when picking them.
 I like using scissors especially if I don’t have gloves and sometimes I use a pair of tongs.

-I did buy mine this time but while being out on my walks with hubby, wandering around a nice park in Finchley, we have discovered a sea-full of wild garlic.
+I did buy mine this time but while being out on my walks with hubby, wandering around a nice park in Finchley, we discovered a sea full of wild garlic.
 At first, I did not even realise it was actually wild garlic.
 Wow, I will never buy mine again but go and pick it freshly from the beautiful and generous nature.

 A few years back my mum brought me some wild garlic and sadly I ended up throwing most of it away because I never really cooked with it before.
 I did not know what to do with so much wild garlic!
 Haha.
 She was the one to open up my eyes and lighten up my brain.
 I now try and cook it as soon as it appears which is always around April/May.

-Not to worry at all if you do not have neither nettles nor wild garlic.
+Not to worry at all if you have neither nettles nor wild garlic.
 These can be substituted by spinach, chives, kale, cavolo nero or any spring greens.
 Any greens you may like will deserve a try.
 Surprise me here please but make sure you let me know what that was.
 What have you replaced the nettles or the wild garlic with?
-Suplies!! 😉
+Supplies!! 😉

 I am going to reveal the recipe for this beautiful pilau rice dish so, let’s put the apron on and get cooking, shall we?

 But before that here are some more rice recipes you might like to try like this one-pan curried rice, truffle and mushrooms pilaf, or this sweet and super delicious rice and mung beans pudding.
+You may also like this vegan nettle and chickpea salad recipe.
 Yum, yum.

 Pilau rice with wild garlic and stinging nettles